zesty-io/plate-fixie/README.md

 See the notes below on what each file/folder contains:
+# Shield.png
+This is a thumbnail image that will represent this template in your Zesty.io account.
+To view this image login to your Zesty.io account and select My Account, then select Frameworks from the left-hand menu.
+You will then be able to view all the thumbnail images for all of your frameworks.

 # Plate.xml
 Placeholder content with examples of the working areas of this file.